Sweeping starts every spring between April and May, weather permitting. Arterial roads are swept first followed by residential streets.

 Street sweeping protects Guelph’s drinking water

-Aside from keeping our streets neat and tidy, spring street sweeping protects water quality and the environment by keeping pollutants out of Guelph’s ponds, rivers and streams.
-It also keeps storm drains clear of debris so rain and melted snow have somewhere to go.
-Learn how you can help protect Guelph’s source water.
+Street sweeping protects Guelph’s water quality and the environment by keeping sand, salt and debris out of Guelph’s ponds, rivers and streams.
+It also keeps storm drains clear so rain and melted snow have somewhere to go.